 Hellwalker is both an awesome weapon and an Easter egg.
 It’s a legendary shotgun from Jakobs with the special weapon effect, “So, my demons.
 Your time has come.”
 Hellwalker always spawns with incendiary damage, and it uses two shotgun ammo with each shot.
 Doom fans already know what’s going on with Hellwalker.
 It’s a supercharged shotgun with high damage and a short reload time, but pitiful accuracy.
 It’s best for getting up close and blowing enemies back with its high kickback rate.

-This weapon should be familiar if you’ve played all of the other Borderlands games.
-Manufactured by Dahl, Sand Hawk is a legendary sniper rifle.
-It has the special weapon effect “wedge a pig,” which increases accuracy and splits projectiles into nine pieces.
-Those projectiles take the shape of a bird, with the wings slowly expanding as they travel through the battlefield.
-It packs a lot of punch on its own, but the gun has elemental damage on top of its base damage.
+You’ll be familiar with the Sand Hawk, manufactured by Dahl, if you’ve played other Borderlands games.
+This legendary sniper rifle has a unique weapon effect called “wedge a pig,” which increases accuracy and splits projectiles into nine pieces.
+As the pellets shoot out of the rifle, their grouping forms the image of a bird in flight, soaring ominously over the combat zone and looking for its next victim It packs a lot of punch on its own, but the gun has elemental damage on top of its base damage.
 It can drop with any one of the five elemental types in the game.

-As long as you’re already aiming for Crossroad, obtaining Sand Hawk is simple.
+You won’t have any issues figuring out Sand Hawk if your goal is to master the more complex Crossroad game.
 It drops from Katagawa Jr. on Mayhem level six or higher.